scb-dmc/dealer-locator/README.md

 * `placeholder`: A prop that accepts a string for the search bar placeholder.
 * `searchIcon`: A React component to create a search button icon.
 * `searchBarStyles`: Custom CSS styles for search bar.
+* `dealerFilterEvent`: Event prop to sort dealer list.
+* `dealerFilterButton`: A React component to customize sort button text and appearance.